laurashen/data-science-sequencing.github.io/assignments/assignment2.md

 6. Write a modified version of the previous function for sampling reads from a genome with error.
 Generate random length-10 reads with 5% error rate and a coverage of 30.
 Give the assembly using your code for part 3.
 What do you observe?
 You may want to rerun your code for 4-6 to make sure your observations are consistent.

-7. *Optional*.
-Plot how often assembly is successful as a function of error rate.

 ### Question III: Alignment of random strings

 1. Write a function that computes the edit distance between two strings using dynamic programming.
 You can use standard libraries such as  [editdistance](https://pypi.python.org/pypi/editdistance) to check the correctness of your function.
 The input should be two strings each of at least length 2.
 The output should be a float representing the edit distance between the two input strings.